zl95826/notes/README.md

 var a = 'foo';var b={a}; // b={a:'foo'}\
   b.a==={a}.a // true\
 however if just {a}.a, it shows a syntax error, fix it by ({a}).a\
+  The Object.create() method creates a new object, using an existing object as the prototype of the newly created object.\
   <b>Object.assign(target, ...sources)</b> This method has a flaw that it only does a shallow copy.
 It means that nested properties are still going to be copied by reference.
 Be careful about it.\
   <b>obj.hasOwnProperty(prop)</b>\
   Use for…of to iterate over the values in an iterable;\